azl397985856/leetcode/thinkings/slide-window.en.md

 # Sliding Window Technique

-Some people may have heard of sliding window technique because of Sliding window protocals, which is used in Transmission Control Protocol (TCP) for packet-based data transimission.
+I first encountered the term "sliding window" when learning about the sliding window protocols, which is used in Transmission Control Protocol (TCP) for packet-based data transimission.
 It is used to improved transmission efficiency in order to avoid congestions.
 The sender and the receiver each has a window size, w1 and w2, respectively.
 The window size may vary based on the network traffic flow.
 However, in a simpler implementation, the sizes are fixed, and they must be greater than 0 to perform any task.

-The sliding window technique in algorithms is very similar while applies to more scenarios.
+The sliding window technique in algorithms is very similar, but it applies to more scenarios.
 Now, let's go over this technique.

 ## Introduction

-Sliding window technique, also known as two pointers technique, can help to reduce time complexity in problems that ask for "consecutive" or "contiguous" items.
+Sliding window technique, also known as two pointers technique, can help reduce time complexity in problems that ask for "consecutive" or "contiguous" items.
 For example, [209.
 Minimum Size Subarray Sum](https://leetcode-cn.com/problems/minimum-size-subarray-sum/solution/209-chang-du-zui-xiao-de-zi-shu-zu-hua-dong-chua-2/).
 For more related problems, go to the `List of Problems` below.

 ## Common Types